Remember that tongue twister, “How much wood could a woodchuck chuck if a woodchuck…?”

-- Do you want to crate your old pup again and understand you may be cleaning up poop in the crate or on him?
+- Do you want to crate your old pup again and understand you may be cleaning up poop in the crate or on them?

-- Can you limit his access to a smaller area in the house, if that works?
+- Can you limit their access to a smaller area in the house, if that works?

 - If necessary, are you willing to pick up all rugs in the house?

-- Finally, is your old pup generally happy and feeling good despite his embarrassing problem?
+- Finally, is your old dog generally happy and feeling good despite their embarrassing problem?

-Quality of life is a 2-way street.
-Both you and your dog must be happy if the dog’s house training is never going to be perfect again.
+Quality of life is a two-way street.
+Both you and your dog must be happy if the dog’s house-training is never going to be perfect again.

 Here are some ways to judge quality of life: